focustense/StardewUI/Docs/StarML.md

 !!! note

     These are the attributes common to **all** types of views (tags).
-Specific widgets usually have additional properties.
-Refer to the [standard widgets](Standard-Widgets) documentation for details.
+Specific views usually have additional properties.
+Refer to the [standard views](Standard-Views.md) documentation for details.

     In StarML, the name of an attribute is always the [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) version of the property name, e.g. `HorizontalContentAlignment` becomes `horizontal-content-alignment`.